 “Deadly aim, self-contained/ Superstar, they yell the name/ Blood diamonds, finna go to hell for my chain/ The P fitted on my head though/ I’m too high, you can’t reach me with the cell phone/ no goodbye’s no hellos.”/

-The cognitive dissonance here being conflicted about going to hell vs. the love of his P-fitted (A metaphor for materialism).
+The cognitive dissonance here is being conflicted about going to hell vs. the love of his P-fitted baseball cap (A metaphor for materialism).

 To everyone who sell me drugs/ Don’t mix it with that bullshit/ I’m hoping not to join the 27 Club/ Just want the coke-dealer house with the velvet rug/ Fuck the world, there’s no one else but us.”/

 He wants the glamour and glitz while not having to suffer the consequences of his bad habits.

 “Dear family, my sanity go down when my cash go up/

 He would also rap about that very thing in “What’s the Use” off of his final album (more on that later).

 Rap too much, how the fuck to get through the verse/ I came from house parties/ Find a bitch and go through her purse/ All I need is a little good pussy and whole lot universe/ I met God before I ever stepped into a church/ And that motherfucker still owe me money/ Ohhh I need a religion to follow.”/ I swear to God that I got more problems/ Than there is bitches in Carlow/ Lord have Murciélago, yeah/ And I don’t know how the fuck I’m supposed To look into my parent’s eyes when I’m scared to die/ My eyes same color as a cherry pie/ Woah, see I’m terrified/ Crucifix heavy, who gon’ carry mine?/ Yeah, what’s with all this talk about Hell and Satan/ And sleep deprivation/ If this is planet Earth, then my hell’s a basement.”/